pygmyperch/SPP_SLiM/README.md

 \
 The code is ugly :dizzy_face: but it works (tested on MacOS).
 You will need to ensure R, perl and SLiM are installed.
 \
-It should also work on most linux distros but you will need to change gcsplit to csplit in bin/run_sims.sh
+I think it should also work on most linux distros but you will need to change gcsplit to csplit in bin/run_sims.sh